thatblindgeye/screenreader-outputs/basic html tags/a_tags.md

 **Screen reader (Chrome):** "download image link"

 **Example note:** The screen reader did not announce what the image being downloaded is.
-Keep in mind that links should either explicitly state what they are linking to, or the context surrounding the link should state that.
+Keep in mind that links should usually explicitly state what they are linking to.
+Check out [this article on accessible links from the A11y Project](https://www.a11yproject.com/posts/2019-02-15-creating-valid-and-accessible-links/) for a better understanding.

 <br>